High Risk Family Case Management

 Appeals

-Merit-Based Review Appeal Process i.
-Competitive grant appeals are limited to the evaluation process.
+Merit Based Review Appeal Process Competitive grant appeals are limited to the evaluation process.
 Evaluation scores may not be protested.
-Only the evaluation process is subject to appeal and shall be reviewed by IDHS' Appeal Review Officer (ARO). • Submission of Appeal • Appeals submission IDHS contact information: ?
-Name of Agency contact for appeals: Natalie Bullock ?
-Email of Agency contact for appeals: natalie.bullock@illinois.gov ?
-Email Subject Line: 25-444-80-3383 Appeal – Organization Name • An appeal must be submitted in writing to appeals submission IDHS contact listed above, who will send to the IDHS Appeal Review Officer (ARO) for consideration. · An appeal must be received within 14 calendar days after the date that the grant award notice has been published. · The written appeal shall include at a minimum the following: o Name and address of the appealing party; o Identification of the grant; and o Statement of reasons for the appeal. o Supporting documentation, if applicable • Response to Appeal • IDHS will acknowledge receipt of an appeal within fourteen (14) calendar days from the date the appeal was received. · IDHS will respond to the appeal within 60 days or supply a written explanation to the appealing party as to why additional time is required. · The appealing party must supply any additional information requested by IDHS within the time period set in the request. · Resolution to Appeal · The ARO shall make a recommendation to the Agency Head or designee as expeditiously as possible after receiving all relevant, requested information. o In determining the appropriate recommendation, the ARO shall consider the integrity of the competitive grant process and the impact of the recommendation on the State Agency. o The Agency will resolve the appeal by means of written determination. o The determination shall include, but not be limited to: ?
-Review of the appeal; ?
-Appeal determination; and ?
-Rationale for the determination.
+Only be evaluation process is subject to appeal and shall be reviewed by IDHS' Appeal Review Officer (ARO).
+Submission of Appeal Appeals submission IDHS contact information: Contact Name: Natalie Bullock Email address: DHS.OFWNOFO@illinois.gov Email Subject Line: 26-444-80-3556 Appeal-Organization Name An appeal must be submitted in writing to appeals submission IDHS contact listed above, who will send to the IDHS Appeal Review Officer (ARO) for consideration.
+An appeal must be received within 14 calendar days after the date that the grant award notice has been published.
+The written appeal shall include at a minimum the following: Name and address of the appealing party Identification of the grant; and Statement of the reasons for the appeal Supporting documentation, if applicable Response to appeal IDHS will acknowledge receipt of an appeal within 14 calendar days from the date the appeal was received.
+IDHS will respond to the appeal within 60 days or supply a written explanation to the appealing party as to why additional time is required.
+The appealing party must supply any additional information requested by IDHS within the time period set in the request Resolution The ARO will make a recommendation to the Agency Head or designee as expeditiously as possible after receiving all relevant, requested information.
+In determining the appropriate recommendation, the ARO shall consider the integrity of the competitive grant process and the impact of the recommendation on the State Agency.
+The Agency will resolve the appeal by means of written determination.
+The determination shall include, but not be limited to: Review of the appeal; Appeal determination; and Rationale for the determination.

 Renewals

+Renewal or Supplementation of Existing Projects Eligibility Applications for renewal or supplementation of existing projects: Not applicable.
+This is not a renewal year.
 Successful applicants under this NOFO may be eligible to receive two subsequent one-year grant renewals for this program.
-Renewals are at the discretion of the Department and are based on sufficient appropriation and performance criteria including, but not limited to: i.
-Grantee has performed satisfactorily during the previous reporting period; ii.
-All required reports have been submitted on time, unless a written exception has been provided by the Division/Department; iii.
-No outstanding issues are present (e.g., in good standing with all pre-qualification requirements and no outstanding corrective action, etc.). c.
-The release of this NOFO does not obligate the Illinois Department of Human Services to make an award.
+Renewals are at the discretion of the Department and are based on sufficient appropriation and performance criteria including, but not limited to: Grantee has performed satisfactorily during the previous reporting period.
+All required reports have been submitted on time, unless a written exception has been provided by the Division/Department.
+No outstanding issues are present (e.g., in good standing with all pre-qualification requirements and no outstanding corrective action, etc.)

 Formula Matching Requirements